Illustrator's Depth: Monocular Layer Index Prediction for Image Decomposition: Experiments and Applications

 \paragraph{Pipeline}~Illustrator's depth is easily leveraged to inform segmentation: based on a user-defined threshold value $t$ adjustable in realtime via a slider, an image can be split into two layers, one (foreground) defined as illustrator's depths satisfying $D[i,j]\!>\!t$ and one (background) for all others.
 More generally, any binning strategy into $N$ layers, found through a quick analysis of the entire map $D$ or derived manually, provides a decomposition into layers by ranges of illustrator's depths, which can be directly uploaded in raster graphic editors to allow for direct editing.

-\paragraph{Results}~Illustrator's depth within the context of raster image editing provides a robust mechanism for selective element isolation as demonstrated in \cref{fig:raster_editing}.
+\paragraph{Results}~While not designed to rival with modern segmentation models, illustrator's depth provides an intuitive mechanism for selective element isolation within the context of raster image editing, as demonstrated in \cref{fig:raster_editing}.
 Paired with any inpainting model such as~\cite{rombach_high-resolution_2022}, our method can produce $N$ overlapping layers to allow for parallax effects for instance, see~\cref{fig:inpainting}.
 Additional examples can be found in the accompanying Supplementary Material and video.